Kcrage/PRODIGY_ML_01/README.md

 # -PRODIGY_ML_01
-Generative AI Internship Task 1 - Text Generation with GPT-2
+Machine learning Task 1 -  Implement a linear regression model to predict the price of houses based on their square footage and the number of bedrooms and bathrooms.